2024 Azerbaijan Grand Prix – Getting Around Guide

 What to see & do in Baku

-- Take the Funicular: Get some of the best panoramic views in Baku by taking the funicular from the Bulvar to the top of the nearby hill, where you can walk around Upland Park and check out the Martyr’s Alley cemetery and Shahidlar Monument.
+Get some of the best panoramic views in Baku by taking the funicular from the Bulvar to the top of the nearby hill, where you can walk around Upland Park and check out the Martyr’s Lane cemetery and Shahidlar Monument.
 The Flame Towers, one of Baku’s most recognizable modern landmarks, are also nearby.